Hilton Honors review: The best hotel rewards program for casual and prolific travelers

 Hilton’s biggest downside is its lack of a proper award chart and high points prices for award rooms at basic hotels.
 For this reason, lots of folks overlook Hilton and their fantastic elite status program.

 The fact is, you can earn more points with Hilton elite status than with any other comparable program.
-The earnings on Amex Hilton credit cards, including the Hilton Honors Aspire Card from American Express, The Hilton Honors American Express Business Card and the Hilton Honors card from American Express.
+You’ll be given Diamond, Gold, and Silver status, respectively, when you have the Hilton Honors American Express Aspire Card, The Hilton Honors American Express Business Card and the Hilton Honors American Express Card.

 Gold and Diamond elite members get free breakfast at every Hilton hotel (along with lots of other perks).
 With over 5,600 hotels around the world, you can easily redeem your Hilton points for award nights across 15 unique brands and more.
 You can transfer your points to any other member for free, and Hilton also has elite rollover nights if you find yourself between status tiers.